thomascombe/opinionated-php-laravel-guidelines/README.md

 }
 ```

-### Type hinted
+### Type hinting

-Use type hinted for parameters and return.
+You SHOULD use type hinting for parameters and return.

 ```php
 // Good